 If self-care treatment such as exercising, wearing compression stockings, losing weight and elevating the legs aren’t successful, there are several options for varicose vein treatment available.

 - Sclerotherapy: During this varicose vein treatment, the doctor injects a foam or solution into the varicose veins.
 This scars the veins and causes them to close.
 They should fade within a few weeks.
 No anesthesia is required and the procedure can be done in the doctor’s office.

 - Laser Treatment: Strong bursts of light are sent from the laser to the vein, making them slowly fade and disappear.
 There are no needles or incisions involved.

 - Catheter-Assisted Treatment: A thin tube called a catheter is inserted into a large varicose vein.
 Its tip is heated using either laser energy or radiofrequency causing the vein to collapse and seal shut.

 - Vein Stripping and High Ligation: After tying off a varicose vein at the point before it joins a deep vein, it’s removed through small incisions.
 For most people, this procedure is done on an outpatient basis.

 - Microphlebectomy: A minimally invasive procedure, tiny punctures are used to remove varicose veins while the patient is under local anesthesia.
 Also known as stab phlebectomy, microphlebectomy is performed at the doctor’s office and leaves virtually no scars due to the tiny incisions used.

 What to Expect After Varicose Vein Treatment

-In most cases, the varicose vein treatments described above cause little or no downtime afterward.
+In most cases, varicose vein treatments cause little or no downtime afterward.
 Most patients are able to return to their normal activities, including work, the same day or the next day.